DaveTheCelt/Geometry2D/README.md

 Polymorphism is supported via interfaces.
 And intersections for each shape is also supported.
 Each shape also supports a variety of helpful functions.

+<b>Note:</b> Naming convention does not follow standard C# convention.
+This is because I wrote a lot of this originally in HLSL and converted it to C#.

 ## Demo

 https://github.com/DaveTheCelt/Geometry2D/assets/130871588/d1dd5dd3-74df-4492-a787-0c0c6d1c00e0